compi1234/spchlab/README.md

 # spchlab
-Global Repository for speech oriented exercise sessions
+Global Repository for Speech Recognition Exercises in Python